zed/imunify360-doc/docs/webshield/README.md

 # WebShield

+#### Setting the WebShield "Server" header

+Sometimes it's desired to change the WebShield "Server" header to something that suits certain requirements.

+To do so, locate the <span class="notranslate">`more_set_headers`</span> directive in the <span class="notrabslate">`/etc/imunify360-webshield/webshield.conf`</span> file.

+By default, the directive contains the <span class="notranslate">`"Server: imunify360-webshield/1.8";`</span> value.
+You can set string after the colon to whatever suits your needs.

 ## Captcha

 The CAPTCHA is a feature intended to distinguish human from machine input and protect websites from the spam and different types of automated abuse.
 Imunify360 uses [reCAPTCHA](https://www.google.com/recaptcha/intro/invisible.html) service.